caseyiannone/TitanticSurvivialD3/README.md

 ## Initial Review of Titanic Data

-Working through some of the submission in the Kaggle Titanic competition it was evident that sex, age, and fare have the largest impact on surviving the Titanic.
+Working through some of the submissions in the Kaggle Titanic competition it was evident that sex, age, and fare have the largest impact on surviving the Titanic.
 With this in mind I begin by exploring the makeup of the dataset.

 ### Layout of Titanic Data: 'data.frame':	891 obs. of  12 variables:
 	 $ PassengerId: int  1 2 3 4 5 6 7 8 9 10 ...